Christmas, divorce and separated co-parenting

 Ex late with the kids (again)?

 Things go wrong, life’s not perfect, but you don’t have to be angry about them.
-Christmas, divorce and separated parenting could be a perfect storm if you let it.
-You can’t control your ex’s behaviour but you can choose how you respond.
+Christmas, co-parenting and divorce could be a perfect storm if you let it.
+You can’t control your ex’s behaviour, but you can choose how you respond.
 Choose peace this Christmas and don’t sweat the small stuff.

 Fed up with your ex’s selfish behaviour?

 Now is the time to start to separate emotionally as well as physically.
 Start to unhook yourself from the other person and your old relationship patterns.
 Step back and make a choice about how you are going to respond in future.
-Chances are, your immediate reactions are about the past relationship.
-Choose to create a new relationship with your ex… more business-like, less emotionally charged.
-Take time out for yourself to decide to change how you relate for the better.
+Chances are that your immediate reactions are about the past relationship.
+Choose to create a new relationship with your ex; more business-like, less emotionally charged.
+Take time out for yourself to decide to change how you can operate as parents together for the better.

 From all of us at amicable, we wish you a very merry (amicable) Christmas.